-One will be a "Phonics Book" which only uses the sounds your child has been taught-it is expected that children will be able to read these books using their knowledge of letter sounds.
-Your child will keep this book for a week and needs to read it 3 times to make sure it can be read with fluency.
+One will be a "Book Bag Book" which only uses the sounds your child has been taught-it is expected that children will be able to read these books using their knowledge of letter sounds.
+Your child will keep this book for a week to make sure it can be read with fluency.

-The other book will be one your child chooses; he/she may be able to read this for him or herself but it is a book that you can share together to foster a life-long love of reading.
-This can be changed daily, if required.
+The other book will be one your child chooses; he/she may be able to read this for him or herself but it may be a book that you need to share together and can be changed daily, if required.